PizzaMyHeart/filum/README.md

 It's like a bookmark manager that saves actual content rather than just the link pointing to it.

-Like Pocket and Instapaper, it extracts text content for an uncluttered experience.
-Unlike Pocket and Instapaper, it works for discussion threads on Reddit, Hacker News, and Stack Exchange.
+Like Pocket and Instapaper, it extracts text content for an uncluttered experience&mdash;specifically for discussion threads on Reddit, Hacker News, and Stack Exchange.

 ## Installation